Steemhunt/whitelist/README.md

     "user-c"
   ]

-* Please seperate each username with a new line so we can check the git change logs easily.
+* Please separate each username with a new line so we can check the git change logs easily.
 * Indentation: 2 spaces.
-* Sort usernames by alphabetical orders
+* Sort usernames by alphabetical order
 ```

 ## Signed up phone numbers

-Most dApps would have its own phone verifications to prevent people from making multiple alt accounts using their discounted account creation interface.
-However, users can still make multiple alt accounts via multiple dApps as dApps do not share their signed up numbers.
+dApps may have their own phone verifications to prevent people from making multiple alt accounts using their discounted account creation interface.
+However, users can still make multiple alt accounts through different dApps because it's currently not possible for them to share the signed up user's numbers.

-Sharing phone numbers between the services can be dangerous in terms of privacy, but just existence checks won't leak any personal information binded to the phone number.
-Please implement API interface like following:
+If we do simple existence checks on phone numbers across the services, it will not affect users privacy and no personal information will be leaked, so we can safely and securely stamp out multiple alt account abuse.
+Please implement API interface in the following way:

 Example:
 ```